mohyaz11/OptimumSetupBook/manuscript/PackagingApplications.md

 This gets a little trickier if you both the C# code and the database scripts are in the same solution.
 In that case you would want to build a specific project rather than building the entire solution.

-## Version Numbers

-The technology you're working with will, in some cases, determine the type of versioning scheme that you choose.
-We recommend using Semantic Versioning for your applications, unless you are deploying artifacts to a Maven repository, in which case you will need to use Maven Versions.

-Consider the following factors when deciding on the versioning scheme you'll use for your applications and packages:

-1. Can you trace a version back to the commit/check-in the application/package was built from?
-For example: We stamp the SHA hash of the git commit into the metadata component of the Semantic Version for Octopus Deploy which makes it easier to find and fix bugs.
-We also tag the commit with the version of Octopus Deploy it produced so you can quickly determine which commit produced a particular version of Octopus Deploy.
-2. Can your users easily report a version to the development team that supports #1?
-3. Will your version numbers be confusing, or will they help people understand the changes that have been made to the software?
-For example: bumping a major version component (first part) means there are potentially breaking changes, but bumping a patch (3rd part) should be safe to upgrade, and safe to rollback if something goes wrong.
-4. Does your tool chain support the versioning scheme?
-For example: Octopus Deploy supports Semantic Versioning, which enables enhanced features like Channels.

-The Octopus Deploy ecosystem includes a wide variety of external services which care about versions, with some of them being quite opinionated in their versioning implementations, with potential inconsistencies amongst them.
-Rather than implementing a "lowest common denominator" approach, we've taken a "string-based" approach.
-This enables you to leverage the idiomatic/natural versioning schemes of your target ecosystem.

-Octopus Deploy supports regular Semantic Versioning or SemVer.
-A typical example would be: `1.5.2`:

-- Major
-- Minor
-- Patch

-We also support pragmatic versioning, as not every version can fit into three numbers.
-This means including a fourth number, or `1.5.2.3`:

-- Major
-- Minor
-- Patch
-- Build

-Octopus Deploy also supports pre-release tags, for example `1.5.2.3-rc.1`.

-Strictly speaking about SemVer 2.0, a version like `1.5.2-rc.1` is considered a "pre-release" and `1.5.2` would be considered a "full release".
-In practice, these concepts carry weight when you are talking about hierarchies of application dependencies like classical NuGet packages or NPM dependencies.
-This kind of strict semantic versioning enables dependency management tooling to interpret what kind of changes each package version represents.
-For example, they can automatically protect your software, by preventing accidental upgrades to pre-release versions, or versions that might introduce breaking changes.

-A typical Maven version string is split into 5 parts:

-- Major
-- Minor
-- Patch
-- Build number
-- Qualifier

-The Major, Minor, Patch and Build number are all integer values.
-The Qualifier can hold any value, although some qualifiers do have special meaning.

 ## Building and Packaging using Versioning Schemes

 The Major, Minor and Patch, of the version should be stored somewhere in the source control repository or in a variable on the build server.
 This provides a source of truth for the version numbers.